 The so-called "castrum Rinecke" was built around 1150 by Ludwig I, Count of Loon and Rieneck, to secure his sphere of power against the interests of the bishoprics of Mainz, Würzburg and Fulda.
 The fortification walls around the castle courtyard were reinforced on the vulnerable mountain side in the north-west by the heptagonal "Thick Tower".
 A small chapel was even built into its outer wall, which was up to 8 metres thick - a unique feature on the European mainland!
 There were also other half-timbered buildings at this time.
 The "Fat Tower" can be visited all year round.
 From there you have a beautiful view of the surrounding countryside.
 Behind the thick walls, an old fireplace and sleeping niches bear witness to the way of life of the former castle guards.

 Around 1200, the castle was fortified more strongly and the Romanesque courtyard chapel and the octagonal "Thin Tower" were built, which, unlike today, originally only had small hatches in the masonry.
-After the counts of Rieneck died out in 1559, the castle was only inhabited sporadically, leading to its steady decline.
+After the counts of Rieneck died out in 1559, the castle was only sporadically inhabited, which led to its steady decline.
 In the 19th century, the castle was privately owned and was extensively restored in the neo-Gothic style.
 In 1929, the building was remodelled again and the "Thin Tower", for example, was given its windows.
 Today, the castle has been home to the national centre of the Association of Christian Scouts (VCP) - formerly the Christian Scouts of Germany - since 1959.

 The chapels can be visited by appointment at the castle; rooms used by the accommodation centre are not freely accessible.